maktubhelou/rails_blog/README.md

 * [√] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
 * [√] User can see how many views an article has.
 * [√] User can leave a comment on an article.
-* [ ] User can add "tags" to an article, and filter articles by tag.
+* [√] User can add "tags" to an article, and filter articles by tag.
+- [√] must be signed in to comment.

-The following **additional** features are implemented:
+The following **additional** features will be implemented in future updates:

-- [ ] List anything else that you can get done to improve the app functionality!

-- [√] Fix the style of the search bar so it appears fine even when collapses
-- [√] Fix the navbar at the bottom so that it opens properly (but add icons first anyway)
 - [ ] Add 'created by' to each article post
 - [ ] Add Social Media sharing
 - [ ] add "clap" or "like" to each post
 - [ ] add comment by and avatar to each comment
-- [√] must be signed in to comment.

 ## Video Walkthrough